samousavih/samousavih.github.io/_posts/2020-08-16-the-eye-of-solid.md

 The principle comes with several benefits.
 You might have already understood one of them, which is to make it easier to use a class since your mind as a developer does not have to deal with many things at the same time and probably making a mistake.

 In addition, once objects in your software just depend on interfaces they need, you achieved loose coupling.
 This means you can change your software more easily.
-You can refactor your classes and components knowing that there is less chance of introducing unexpected behaviours.
+You can refactor your classes and components knowing that there is less chance of introducing unexpected behaviors.

 ### Does interface here means just “interface”?